Spherical harmonics: Real form

 The same sine and cosine factors can be also seen in the following subsection that deals with the Cartesian representation.

 See here for a list of real spherical harmonics up to and including $\ell = 4$, which can be seen to be consistent with the output of the equations above.

 Use in quantum chemistry

 As is known from the analytic solutions for the hydrogen atom, the eigenfunctions of the angular part of the wave function are spherical harmonics.
 However, the solutions of the non-relativistic Schrödinger equation without magnetic terms can be made real.
 This is why the real forms are extensively used in basis functions for quantum chemistry, as the programs don't then need to use complex algebra.
-Here, it is important to note that the real functions span the same space as the complex ones would.
+Here, the real functions span the same space as the complex ones would.

 For example, as can be seen from the table of spherical harmonics, the usual p functions ($\ell = 1$) are complex and mix axis directions, but the real versions are essentially just x, y, and z.